soilwise-he/soil-observation-data-encodings/RO-CRATE/README.md

 A nice visualisation of labprocess is available at <https://bioschemas.org/useCases/LabProcess>

 This repository contains some ongoing examples to study different ro-crate implementations, their validation and transformation.

+For basic ro-crate creation, use the LDACA [crate-o editor](https://language-research-technology.github.io/crate-o/#/), which allows to select a local folder and start annotating the files present